RuihongQiu/RuihongQiu.github.io/_pages/recruit-phd.md

 3. ~80 A100/H100 GPU cards in cluster.
 4. UQ requires PhD students to have at least one co-advisor.
 I highly value the diverse research direction, student's will and freedom in co-advisor choice.
 5. One of the most beautiful campuses in the world/Australia, but really close to the city center.
 Sufficient facilities for various sports and cultural activities.
-6. The PhD study in Aus is short in 3-4 years, which is especially suitable for students aiming for industry or already completing a master degree.
+6. The PhD study in Aus is short, typically taking 3-4 years, which is especially suitable for students aiming for industry or already completing a master degree.
 (Also very suitable for pursuing faculty job.
-Our group has many excellent PhDs serving as faculty members in Australia, Mainland China, HK, Europe) (Bachelor with a great potential but without any experience is very welcome as well, yet the challenge should be evaluated in advance)
+Our group has many excellent PhDs serving as faculty members in Australia, Mainland China, HK, Europe.)
+(Bachelor with a great potential but without any experience is very welcome as well, yet the challenge should be evaluated in advance.)

 **Why Brisbane, Queensland:**
 1. Brisbane is a VERY SAFE, large, modern and convenient city, with direct flights to many major cities in the world.